 Preparing this statement provides an opportunity for us to reflect on our efforts, share our progress and identify where we can continue to improve.

 We are pleased to present our Modern Slavery Statement for 2023-24 and welcome any feedback.
-This statement is signed by Jodie Ransom in her role as the Chief Executive Officer of Fremantle Ports.
+This statement is signed by Jodie Ransom.